Atlanta hip-hop: History

 From the late 1990s to early 2000s, record producer Lil Jon became a driving force behind the hip hop subgenre known as crunk, known for its upbeat and club oriented hip hop sound.
 Record producers L.A.
 Reid and Babyface founded LaFace Records in Atlanta in the late-1980s; the label eventually became the home to multi-platinum selling artists such as Toni Braxton, TLC, Ciara.
 It is also the home of So So Def Recordings, a label founded by Jermaine Dupri in the mid-1990s, that signed acts such as Da Brat, Jagged Edge, Xscape and Dem Franchise Boyz.
 The success of LaFace and SoSo Def led to Atlanta as an established scene for record labels such as LaFace parent company Arista Records to set up satellite offices.

 In 2009 The New York Times noted that after 2000, Atlanta moved "from the margins to becoming hip-hop's center of gravity, part of a larger shift in hip-hop innovation to the South."
 Atlanta hip-hop's pop breakthrough—everyone from Jermaine Dupri to OutKast to Lil Jon—involved the blend of various distillations of hard-core sounds from the West, bass beats from Florida, and styles and images from the North.
 Producer Drumma Boy called Atlanta "the melting pot of the South".
-Producer Fatboi called the Roland TR-808 ("808") synthesizer "central" to Atlanta music's versatility, used for snap, crunk, trap, and pop rap styles.
-The same article named Fatboi, Shawty Redd and Zaytoven the four "hottest producers driving the city".
+Producer Fatboi called the Roland TR-808 ("808") synthesizer "central" to the Music of Atlanta's versatility, used for snap, crunk, trap, and pop rap styles.
+The same article named Fatboi, Shawty Redd, and Zaytoven the four "hottest producers driving the city".

-As of 2018, Atlanta Trap music continues to dominate the pop music charts.
-In 2017, Atlanta recording artist Future had back-to-back releases that debuted at number one on the Billboard charts.
-Lil Yachty’s 2018 release Lil Boat 2 opened at number 2.